dlakelan/routerperf/README.md

 - chmod a+x /etc/SimpleHFSCgamerscript.sh
 - wget https://raw.githubusercontent.com/dlakelan/routerperf/master/dscptag.sh
 - edit SimpleHFSCgamerscript.sh to set your WAN and LAN interfaces, your network speeds, and the speed you reserve for your game (GAMEUP and GAMEDOWN)
+- As of now the system will work with a combo wired+wifi router using a veth based design.
+If you want to use this set "USEVETHDOWN=yes" and "LANBR=br-lan" or change the name of your lan bridge if you have altered it from the OpenWrt default
 - edit the script to include your gaming boxes in the set of ips that is prioritized for UDP:

 ```